 The most well-known form of treatment for asthma is the inhaler, as it provides the medication the airways require in a simple and direct manner.
 However, because they contain different ingredients, these inhalers perform different functions.
 Some alleviate symptoms (these are referred to as ‘relievers’) while others stop potential attacks from developing (‘preventers’).
 Many people with asthma will use a combination of both.

 How do they work?

-These types of medicines get to work right away.
+These types of medicines are fast acting.
 They provide relief from symptoms by relaxing the muscles and enabling the airways to open up.
-Examples of these are beta-2 agonists such as Ventolin, Asmasal and Airomir.
+Examples of these are salbutamol inhalers such as Ventolin, Asmasal and Airomir.
 These are available to order through our online pharmacy.

 A preventer medicine is something which works as a maintenance treatment.
 It limits the frequency and severity of attacks by easing inflammation in the airways and, when used correctly, can reduce the need for reliever medications.
 Common preventers are corticosteroids such as Pulmicort and Flixotide.

 Combination treatments are available which perform both functions.